preyes323/launchschool/102/lesson_05/README.md

 | Advance   | 4                 | 5 x 5           | 3                          |
 | Expert    | 5                 | 7 x 7           | 5                          |
 | Impossible| 6                 | 9 x 9           | 5                          |

+If you choose to do so, you can add more game types by editing the [configuration file](https://github.com/preyes323/launchschool/blob/master/102/lesson_05/ttt_config.yml).
+Just follow the setup of the current setup of the other game types or [email me]<mailto:vpaoloreyes@gmail.com> for details.